gruntwork-io/docs/_docs-sources/guides/migrated/2019-09-03-how-to-deploy-production-grade-kubernetes-cluster-aws.md

 This walkthrough has the following pre-requisites:

 Gruntwork Infrastructure as Code Library

-This guide uses code from the [Gruntwork Infrastructure as Code Library](https://gruntwork.io/infrastructure-as-code-library/), as it implements most of the production-grade design for you out of the box.
+: This guide uses code from the [Gruntwork Infrastructure as Code Library](https://gruntwork.io/infrastructure-as-code-library/), as it implements most of the production-grade design for you out of the box.
 Make sure to read [How to use the Gruntwork Infrastructure as Code Library](/guides/foundations/how-to-use-gruntwork-infrastructure-as-code-library).

-You must be a <span class="js-subscribe-cta">Gruntwork subscriber</span> to access the Gruntwork Infrastructure as Code Library.
+    You must be a <span className="js-subscribe-cta">Gruntwork subscriber</span> to access the Gruntwork Infrastructure as Code Library.

 Terraform

-This guide uses [Terraform](https://www.terraform.io/) to define and manage all the infrastructure as code.
+: This guide uses [Terraform](https://www.terraform.io/) to define and manage all the infrastructure as code.
 If you’re not familiar with Terraform, check out [A Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca), [A Crash Course on Terraform](https://training.gruntwork.io/p/terraform), and
 [How to Use the Gruntwork Infrastructure as Code Library](/guides/foundations/how-to-use-gruntwork-infrastructure-as-code-library).

 Python and Kubergrunt

-Some of the Terraform modules used in this guide call out to Python code and/or [kubergrunt](https://github.com/gruntwork-io/kubergrunt) to fill in missing features in Terraform.
+: Some of the Terraform modules used in this guide call out to Python code and/or [kubergrunt](https://github.com/gruntwork-io/kubergrunt) to fill in missing features in Terraform.
 Make sure you have Python and `kubergrunt` installed on any computer where you will be running Terraform.

 Docker and Packer

-This guide assumes you are deploying a Kubernetes cluster for use with [Docker](https://www.docker.com).
+: This guide assumes you are deploying a Kubernetes cluster for use with [Docker](https://www.docker.com).
 The guide also uses [Packer](https://www.packer.io) to build VM images.
 If you’re not familiar with Docker or Packer, check out [A Crash Course on Docker and Packer](https://training.gruntwork.io/p/a-crash-course-on-docker-packer) and [How to Use the Gruntwork Infrastructure as Code Library](/guides/foundations/how-to-use-gruntwork-infrastructure-as-code-library).

 AWS accounts

-This guide deploys infrastructure into one or more AWS accounts.
+: This guide deploys infrastructure into one or more AWS accounts.
 Check out the [How to configure a production-grade AWS account structure](/guides/foundations/how-to-configure-production-grade-aws-account-structure) guide for instructions.
 You will also need to be able to authenticate to these accounts on the CLI: check out [A Comprehensive Guide to Authenticating to AWS on the Command Line](https://blog.gruntwork.io/a-comprehensive-guide-to-authenticating-to-aws-on-the-command-line-63656a686799)